 |*There are a few exceptional cases due to failure.|

 The cell color of the list means below.

-The operational status of each satellite can be confirmed on Constellation status.
+The operational status of each satellite operated by QZSS can be confirmed on Constellation status.

 Current effective NAQUs that indicate the notice of outage of service, forecast of events, etc. can be confirmed too.